MisterTea/EternalTerminal/docs/protocol.md

 ## Jumphost Run Loop

-The jumphost run loop is within [`UserJumphostHandler::run`](https://github.com/MisterTea/EternalTerminal/blob/113fb23133eabce3d11681392d75ba4772814b44/src/terminal/UserJumphostHandler.cpp#L124), and runs within the `etterminal` process on the jumphost, ater the connection has been started and the InitialResponse has been received.
+The jumphost run loop is within [`UserJumphostHandler::run`](https://github.com/MisterTea/EternalTerminal/blob/113fb23133eabce3d11681392d75ba4772814b44/src/terminal/UserJumphostHandler.cpp#L124), and runs within the `etterminal` process on the jumphost, after the connection has been started and the InitialResponse has been received.

 In the run-loop, UserJumpHostHandler acts as a proxy between the destination server and the jumphost `etserver`:
 - It reads packets from the local `etserver` over the fifo, and forwards them to the destination server.
 - It reads reads packets from the destination server, and forwards them to the local `etserver` fifo.
-- If the user disconnects from the jumphost, it close the connection to the destination server.
+- If the user disconnects from the jumphost, it closes the connection to the destination server.